 According to NCQA, “Federal and state agencies are looking for health organizations that establish guidelines to identify and close gaps in unequal treatment.
 The emphasis on health equity has become a priority in business: employers increasingly choose to contract only with accredited organizations that deliver high-quality, equitable health care to their employees."

-RTI Rarity's aggregate data and LSI scores support NCQA's Health Equity Accreditation/Plus requirements.
+The RTI Rarity tool support NCQA's Health Equity Accreditation/Plus requirements.
 Specifically, RTI Rarity LSI aids in compliance with HE Plus 2: Collection and Analysis of Community and Individual Data requirement items A, D, and E that address:

 - Community-level social risk data integration